msi-ris/Tutorials/rnaseq_lec.md

 factorial design, some combinations of factors cannot be tested.
 For example, a researcher may be interested in the effects of heat stress in three different populations of a plant sampled from across its range.
-This is a nested and not a factorial design because the population of origin cannot be replicated within the treatments.
+This is a nested and not a factorial design because there cannot be replication of the individuals in the experiment, i.e., exactly one individual can get exactly one treatment.
+In the factorial design, it is assumed that the individuals are similar enough such that they can be replicated in different experimental conditions.

 ![Nested Experiment]({{ "/graphics/rnaseq_lec/nested_exp.png" | prepend: site.baseurl }})